-The most genuine gift a person can give another is their own time; every year in Cannon Beach over 100 volunteers donate their most precious commodity, their free time, to the Haystack Rock Awareness Program (HRAP).
-Dressed in red jackets, boots, and a friendly smile, visitors can find these knowledgeable volunteers Haystack Rock during every low tide from mid-February through October.
-Equipped with a diverse range of information, these volunteers are eager to educate visitors about the rich biodiversity that flourishes at the marine garden – some can be found at bird scopes showing guests how to spot a Tufted Puffin, others will be crouched down in a tidepool pointing out a nudibranch to a group of children, you can also spot a volunteer near rocks pointing out a sea star feeding on muscles.
+The most genuine gift one person can give another is their own time; every year in Cannon Beach, over 100 volunteers donate their most precious commodity, their free time, to the Haystack Rock Awareness Program (HRAP).
+Dressed in red jackets, boots, and a friendly smile, visitors can find these knowledgeable volunteers at Haystack Rock during every low tide from mid-February through October.
+Click here to see when HRAP is on the beach.
+Equipped with a diverse range of information, these volunteers are eager to educate visitors about the rich biodiversity that flourishes in the marine garden – some can be found on bird scopes showing guests how to spot a Tufted Puffin.
+Others will be crouched down in a tidepool pointing out a nudibranch to a group of children; you can also spot a volunteer near rocks pointing out a sea star feeding on mussels.

-These volunteers are the life force of HRAP’s environmental education program, but what they do is not a job rather it is a joy that anyone of any age and background can participate in.
-There are no mandatory hours for HRAP volunteers and entire families, including well-behaved leashed furry members, are encouraged to come volunteer together.
-This majestic rocky shore belongs to everyone and HRAP strives to create a program that is inclusive and mutually beneficial for volunteers.
-Many volunteers do not live in Cannon Beach but are themselves seasonal visitors!
+These volunteers are the life force of HRAP’s environmental education program, but what they do is not a job - instead, it is a joy that anyone of any age and background can participate in.
+There are no mandatory hours for HRAP volunteers.
+Entire families, including well-behaved leashed furry members, are encouraged to come volunteer together.
+This majestic rocky shore belongs to everyone, and HRAP strives to create an inclusive and mutually beneficial program for volunteers.
+Many volunteers do not live in Cannon Beach but are seasonal visitors!
 No prior experience or knowledge is necessary, just a passion for marine conservation.
-HRAP staff are around to train and mentor new volunteers and ensure that they feel confident in educating the public.
-The new 2021 season is set to begin February 13th.
+HRAP staff is around to train and mentor new volunteers and ensure they feel confident in educating the public.
+The new 2022 season is set to begin on February 1st.

-While the Tufted Puffins are away at sea from September to April, a fake plush puffin can always be found hanging around the HRAP office; recently HRAP staff decided it was time he finally had a proper name.
-During the month of December, a naming contest was held on HRAP’s social media where dozens of fans submitted their suggestions.
-One name out of the 78 ideas quickly became a fan favorite at City Hall.
-In January, HRAP proudly introduced their new mascot Tuff Ted!
+While the Tufted Puffins are away at sea from September to April, a fake plush puffin can always be found hanging around the HRAP office; recently, HRAP staff decided it was time he finally had a proper name.
+In December, a naming contest was held on HRAP’s social media, where dozens of fans submitted their suggestions.
+One word out of the 78 ideas quickly became a fan favorite at City Hall.
+In January, HRAP proudly introduced its new mascot, Tuff Ted!

-Naming the mascot Tuff Ted is more than just a silly pun, it acts as a reminder how important the focus on marine conservation is.
-HRAP recognizes the Tufted Puffin to be a species in peril due to their dramatic population decline over the past few decades; the name Tuff Ted reminds us that this species still matters, it is important to us beyond being just a silly mascot, but a reminder of the struggles many ecosystems are facing and how important protecting our renewable habitats are.
-Tuff Ted reminds us about the plight of Tufted Puffins, their value to the ecosystems around Cannon Beach, and the passionate hope that this species truly is tough.
+Naming the mascot Tuff Ted is more than just a silly pun; it acts as a reminder of how important the focus on marine conservation is.
+HRAP recognizes the Tufted Puffin to be a species in peril due to its dramatic population decline over the past few decades; the name Tuff Ted reminds us that this species still matters, it is important to us beyond being just a silly mascot, but a reminder of the struggles many ecosystems are facing and how important protecting our renewable habitats are.
+Tuff Ted reminds us about the plight of Tufted Puffins, their value to the ecosystems around Cannon Beach, and the sincere hope that this species truly is challenging.